vEnhance/1802/r05.typ

 / 3: For any real numbers $a$ and $b$, find the eigenvalues and eigenvectors of
     $A = mat(a,0;0,b)$ and $B = mat(a,1;0,a)$.
     If $a = b$, how do these answers differ?

+= Post-recitation notes

+To be added after recitation.
+(I'm finding there's always things to add after seeing the actual questions in recitation.)